 Subject Summary: Part IB Animal Biology

-The first term begins with Behaviour and Ecology, which considers how different behaviour patterns will be favoured by natural selection under different ecological conditions.
-Life history strategies, foraging behaviour, habitat selection, and mate choice are some of the topics covered.
-This is followed by Brains and Behaviour, which explores the ways in which brains are organized for the control of behaviour and for learning.
+The first term begins with Behaviour and Ecology, which considers how behaviour patterns are shaped by natural selection, and particularly how different life history strategies, foraging behaviours, habitat preferences, and mate choices are favoured under different ecological conditions.
+The following section on Brains and Behaviour will explore the ways in which brains are organized for the control of behaviour and for learning.

-All parts of the course are accompanied by practical work, which is continuously assessed.
-There is no practical examination.
+All parts of the course are accompanied by practical work and experiments.

 Programme Specification: Part IB Animal Biology

 This course is taught by the Department of Zoology.

 - to show how the form, function and behaviour of animals become adapted to the environment through evolution;